On this page

 - on a full-time advanced / higher education course; or

-- on a full-time course and receiving a loan or grant for maintenance; or
+- on another full-time course and receiving a loan or grant for maintenance; or

 - (if none of the others apply) on a course which is not compatible with your work-related requirements.